Baby John (film): Plot

-John D'Silva, aka Baby John, a bakery owner, lives in Kerala with his daughter Khushi, his dog Tiger, and his best friend Jackie.
-When khushi is bullied and beaten up by her classmate, John teaches Khushi to stand up for herself, because non violence is not always effective.
+John D'Silva, a bakery owner, lives in Kerala with his daughter Khushi, his dog Tiger, and his best friend Jackie.
+When Khushi is bullied and beaten up by her classmate, John teaches Khushi to stand up for herself, because non-violence is not always effective.
 When Khushi beats up her bully, her teacher, Tara, asks to meet her parents.
 John befriends Tara, who eventually develops a crush on him.

 While visiting a church with John and Tara, Khushi provokes a sex-trafficking gang looking at a girl, Devi, they kidnapped to traffick, but John quickly diffuses the situation.
 Tara notices the victim hiding in the mob and hides her in the boot of their vehicle, unbeknownst to John and Khushi, and heads to the police station to file a complaint.
 John gets angry at Tara for bringing Khushi to a police station without his permission.

-The police officer asks if he has met John before at Dehradun, and John explains in fluent Malayalam that he has lived in Kerala for generations.
+The police officer asks if he has met John before in Dehradun, and John explains in fluent Malayalam that he has lived in Kerala for generations.
 This surprises Tara, because earlier John told her that he doesn't speak Malayalam.
 When John is about to leave, the police officer calls him Satya from behind, causing John to pause for a moment.
 Tara notices the entire incident.

 Later, the police informs the gang and at night, the gang arrives at John's house to kill Khushi, forcing John to turn violent and kill the goons.

 Tara, suspicious of John's behaviour at the police station, looks him up online.
 She eventually learns that John is actually DCP Satya Verma and arrives at John's location just as John defeats the goons.
 Jackie, whose real name was HC Ram Sevak and Satya Verma's friend, learns that Tara is a covert officer and her real name is Adhira Verman.
 Jackie starts explaining John's past to her.

 Past: Six years ago, DCP Satya Verma lives with his mother and is the scourge of local criminals.
 One day, he receives a complaint from the parents of a teenage girl named Amba, who has been missing for days, while the local police didn't do anything to find her.
 Satya begins the investigation and learns that Ashwin, the spoilt son of a notorious politician Nanaji, aka Babbar Sher, and his henchmen had sexually assaulted Amba, broken her legs, repeatedly stabbed her, and burnt her to death.
 Nanaji is also involved in human trafficking and is known to brazenly traffick the daughters of his employees who remain silent to spare their own lives.